-The fact that expansion with adverbs in embedded clauses based on the -(y)Is forms leads to a lesser degree of acceptability may be taken as an indication that those embedded verbs are to a certain extent 'less verbal' than their -DIK and -mE counterparts, and moreover, it may very well indicate too that the formation of -(y)Is forms cannot be dealt with on a syntactic level.
-If this view is correct, it would not only imply that these forms should not syntactically be compared with forms in -DIK or -mE, but also that an alternative for the formation of forms in -(y)Is should be proposed.
+The fact that expansion with adverbs in embedded clauses based on the $-(y)I\varsigma$ forms leads to a lesser degree of acceptability may be taken as an indication that those embedded verbs are to a certain extent "less verbal" than their -DIK and -mE counterparts, and moreover, it may very well indicate, too, that the formation of $-(y)I\varsigma$ forms cannot be dealt with on a syntactic level.
+If this view is correct, it would not only imply that these forms should not be syntactically compared to forms in -DIK or -mE, but also that an alternative for the formation of forms in $-(y)I\varsigma$ should be proposed.

-This is corroborated by the statistics we obtained by looking at the distribution of the actual occurrence of $-(y)I_s$ forms in a body of coherent utterances, that is, by taking into account how they are used in the production of spoken and written Turkish.
-In order to get some statistical insight in their actual usage, a series of machine readable texts (based on literature, news bulletins, interviews, and spontaneous speech production, etcetera) was investigated for the degree in which $-(y)I_s$ forms are combined with (embedded) subjects, direct objects, indirect objects, and adverbs.
-The table in (16) shows how these constituents are distributed in terms of percentages, related to a total number of 88 different verb stems.
+This is corroborated by the statistics we obtained by looking at the distribution of the actual occurrence of $-(y)I{\bar{y}}$ forms in a body of coherent utterances, that is, by taking into account how they are used in the production of spoken and written Turkish.
+In order to get some statistical insight into their actual usage, a series of machine readable texts (based on literature, news bulletins, interviews, spontaneous speech production, etc.) was investigated for the degree in which $-(y)I{\bar{y}}$ forms are combined with (embedded) subjects, direct objects, indirect objects, and adverbs.
+The table in 16 shows how these constituents are distributed in terms of percentages, related to a total number of 88 different verb stems.

-(16) subject 38 % adverbial 10 %

-direct object 0 % 'bare' noun 25 %

-indirect object 11 % compound 25 %
+(16) subject 38% adverbial 10% direct object 0% "bare" noun 25% indirect object 11% compound 25%

 The criteria for the determination of the syntactic category of these constituents are as follows.
-In a broad sense, all forms in $-(y)I_s$ are nominalized and occur as the subject, object or some other constituent of the matrix clause, so they occur as zero marked (subject), they can have the accusative marker (direct object) or some other case marker, depending on the type of constituent they represent.
-Thus, these distinctions play no role in the distribution represented in (16).
-In a narrow sense, however, the $-(y)I_s$ forms are the (presupposed) 'head' of the embedded clause and they may take the same type of constituents as mentioned above.
+In a broad sense, all forms in -(y)Is are nominalized and occur as the subject, object or some other constituent of the matrix clause, so they occur as zero marked (subject), they can have the accusative marker (direct object) or some other case marker, depending on the type of constituent they represent.
+Thus, these distinctions play no role in the distribution represented in 16.
+In a narrow sense, however, the -(y)Is forms are the (presupposed) "head" of the embedded clause and they may take the same type of constituents as mentioned above.
 Embedded subjects always have the genitive marker, and thus, constituents having the genitive marker are taken to be the subject of the embedded verb.
 Constituents preceding the embedded verb and carrying the accusative suffix are considered to be the direct object of the embedded verb, and those having other case markers (such as dative, locative, ablative, or instrumental) are the indirect object if they are obligatory, otherwise they are regarded as adverbs.
 Nouns and nominal compounds are those constituents which are preceded by either a demonstrative pronoun, an indefinite article, a quantifier, an adjective, or combinations thereof.
-Structures that were considered a compound consist of a head noun (the derived noun in $-(y)I_s$) preceded by a noun which is unmarked for case.
+Structures that were considered compounds consist of a head noun (the derived noun in $-(y)I_s$) preceded by a noun which is unmarked for case.